Asymptotic behaviour of integer programming and the $\text{v}$-function of a graded filtration: Open questions

 Let $I\subset S$ be a monomial ideal.
 In \cite{Hoa06}, Le Tuan Hoa bounded the index $\textup{astab}(I)$ of $I$ using exquisite techniques from combinatorics and asymptotic linearity of integer programming.
 For similar recent results, see the papers \cite{HRR23,Hoa22}. \begin{Problem} Let $I\subset S$ be a monomial ideal.
 Using integer programming techniques, determine good upper bounds for the $\v$-stability index $\textup{vstab}(I)$ of $I$. \end{Problem}

-\textit{Acknowledgment.} We thank A. Vanmathi and P. Sarkar for their careful reading of the paper and pointing out some inaccuracies in a previous version of the manuscript.
-Lemma \ref{Lem:tech} owes their existence to them.
+\textbf{Acknowledgment.} We gratefully acknowledge the referee for their suggestions and comments that greatly improved the quality of the manuscript.
+We thank A. Vanmathi and P. Sarkar for their careful reading of the paper and pointing out some inaccuracies in a previous version of the manuscript.

+A. Ficarra was partly supported by the Grant JDC2023-051705-I funded by MICIU/AEI/10.13039/501100011033 and by the FSE+.